PG Parental Guidance

-PG stands for Parental Guidance.
-This means a film is suitable for general viewing, but some scenes may be unsuitable for young children.
-A PG film should not unsettle a child aged around eight or older.
-Parents should consider whether the content may upset younger, or more sensitive, children.
+General viewing, but some scenes may be unsuitable for young children A PG film should not unsettle a child aged around eight or older.
+Unaccompanied children of any age may watch, but parents are advised to consider whether the content may upset younger, or more sensitive, children.

 How can I find out more about a PG film or DVD video?

 Please check the BBFCinsight for the film or video you are thinking of watching.
-You may find BBFCinsight on this website or on our free App as well as on film posters, DVD and Blu-ray packaging, and on some listings.
-You will also find it attached to some film and video content which is available to download.
+BBFCinsight is available on this website, on our free App, as well as on film posters, DVD and Blu-ray packaging, and on some listings.
 It provides comprehensive information on exactly why a film or video has been given a particular category.
 All the issues are discussed in detail and parents in particular can use this information to make informed decisions when choosing viewing material for their children.

 A guide to BBFCinsight is available here.